 One day you wake up, and your eyelid is twitching (what I call "beeping"), or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
 Normally, you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
 It's called eyelid myokymia in the medical world and can be caused by many factors.

 - Eye strain

 - Stimulants, such as caffeine and nicotine

 It's hard to say exactly how long the spasms will continue, but for the most part, the twitching lasts for a few minutes.
-Sometimes it can occur for hours, days or even months at a time.
+Sometimes it can occur for hours, days or even months.
 Sometimes it's just random for a few days.
 Having this "twitch" happen for a prolonged time can cause great anxiety and distress for the person suffering from it.

 When a twitch begins, try to eliminate the most common causes as soon as possible.
-Take care of allergies, dry eyes, check medication side effects.
-Also rest when you can, stop using stimulants, try to get extra sleep, and talk to your doctor about it if it persists longer than 7 days.
+Take care of allergies and dry eyes and check medication side effects.
+Also, rest when you can, stop using stimulants, try to get extra sleep, and talk to your doctor about it if it persists longer than seven days.